-Illustration is an eye-catching medium that tells a story in a way that photography and icons cannot.
-We use illustration to tell conceptual, open stories and describe nuanced ideas in an authentic way.
+Illustration is an eye-catching medium that tells a story in a way that photography, technical diagrams, and icons cannot.
+Illustrations work well across applications, like presentations, web pages, animations, and motion graphics.
+We use illustrations to tell conceptual, open stories and describe nuanced ideas in an authentic way.

 Active, not passive.

 Red Hat’s illustration style implies movement and activity.
 Illustrated people are realistic and dynamic, not oversimplified or static.

 Types of illustrations